 In Komodo we've created a maths learning app for ages 5 to 11 that provides parents with an effective, rewarding and enjoyable way to help their children master maths at home.
 It complements school studies by focusing on essential skills, like mental arithmetic, that really benefit from extra practice.

-On sign up each child does a short diagnostic test and a qualified maths teacher assigns - that's me! - an individual learning plan based on your child's attainment and needs.
+On signup, each child does a short diagnostic test and a qualified maths teacher assigns an individual learning plan based on your child's attainment and needs.

 I'm Ged, Co-founder of Komodo, ex-maths teacher and dad.
 If you have any questions please get in touch.

 About Komodo - Komodo is a fun and effective way to boost primary maths skills.
 Designed for 5 to 11-year-olds to use in the home, Komodo uses a little and often approach to learning maths (15 minutes, three to five times per week) that fits into the busy routine.
 Komodo users develop fluency and confidence in maths - without keeping them at the screen for long.